 Remember to double check your visa requirements

 Whilst the list above applies to the majority of citizens across the world, they do not apply to all.
 In addition, visa policies change all the time.
-I will endeavour to check this article every few months, but it’s worth making your own checks.

 All of this means you should simply use this post as a guide, and do your own detailed research, before booking those flight tickets!